Deploying with Git

 You may need to provide Aptible with private registry credentials to pull images on your behalf.
-To do this, use the APTIBLE_PRIVATE_REGISTRY_USERNAME and APTIBLE_PRIVATE_REGISTRY_PASSWORD Configuration variables.
+To do this, use the following configuration variables.

-📘 If you set those Configuration variables, Aptible will use them regardless of whether the image you are attempting to pull is public or private.
-If needed, you can unset those Configuration variables by setting them to an empty string ("").
+📘 Aptible will use configuration varibles when the image is attempting to be pulled is public or private.
+Configuration variables can be unset by setting them to an empty string ("").

 Long term credentials